Death in a recliner chair: Malia Li sentenced to prison for manslaughter - NZ Herald

 - Death in a recliner chair: Daughter says 'angry' father ...

-But prosecutor Jasper Rhodes said that she continues to insist, according to one pre-sentencing interview, that she didn't do anything criminally wrong and it is unfair she was in prison.
+But prosecutor Jasper Rhodes said that Li continues to insist, according to one pre-sentencing interview, that she didn't do anything criminally wrong and it is unfair she was in prison.

+The judge agreed she was remorseful and that cultural issues - including an assertion that husbands tend to have more authority in Tongan marriages - contributed to the situation.

+With a starting point of eight years' prison, he allowed a 10 per cent discount for her remorse, as well as two other 10 per cent discounts to account for her poor health and her previous good standing in the community.

-"Poverty and over-crowding were undoubtedly contributing factors," Justice Wylie added.
+"Poverty and over-crowding were undoubtedly contributing factors," Justice Wylie added, pointing out that the family of four slept in a single bedroom.
 "The family at the time were impoverished."

-Li's own poor health at the time should also reduce her culpability, he said.
+Li's own poor health at the time also reduces her culpability, he said.

 "I accept this must have significantly compromised your ability to care for your husband," he said.
-"They would have had to your feeling of desperation and helplessness."
+"They would have added to your feeling of desperation and helplessness."

+But the extent of Li's neglect also had to be considered, he said.

+"He was frequently left home alone, unable...to move," Justice Wylie recalled.
+"He was left with plastic bottles to urinate in.
+On occasion, he defecated himself.
+He was washed and bathed infrequently.
+You failed to obtain sufficient medication for him.
+You did not take him to medical appointments.